rafaelab/CRPropa3/plugin-template/README.md

 minimum risk of overwriting any existing files in the install location.
 Additionally a file `include/myPlugin.h` should be provided where all header files in `include/myPlugin/` are included so the user has an easy way of including the whole project.

 The source files should be placed in `src/`.
+They then need to be added after line 111 in the `CMakeLists.txt`.

 All files related to the python package (so the swig header and eventual python tools) should be placed in `python/`.
+Additional python tools like for example a `utils.py` or a `__main__.py` should be added to `python/myPlugin/`.

 Finally you should create tests that test if your code is working (technically and physically) to `test/`.
+You then need to add them into the test section in the `CMakeLists.txt` after line 259.

 ## Adjusting custom module name